You can access an S3 bucket in your connected AWS VPC by creating an S3 endpoint.

 - Click Add Rule.

-- In the Type dropdown menu, select HTPPS.
+- In the Type dropdown menu, select HTTPS.

-- In the Destination text box, select Anywhere.
+- In the Destination text box, select the prefix list associated with the S3 endpoint.

 - Click Save.